lando/lando/docs/config/tooling.md

 ## Directory Mapping

 Lando will try to map your host directory to the analogous directory inside the service.
-This should **MAKE IT SEEM** as though you are running the command locally eg not in a container.
-Consider
+This should **MAKE IT SEEM** as though you are running the command locally (e.g. not in a container).
+Consider the example below:

 ```bash
 cd /path/to/my/app